 Signs to Watch Out for

-- When you feel that your car is not being controlled by you solely, that is, when you notice pulling of the car from one side to the other, it means that it is time to check the brakes.
+➢ When you notice pulling of the car from one side to the other, it means that it is time to check the brakes.
 It can also result in wheel grabs that can be difficult to control and may lead to dangerous accidents.
 It clearly indicates that there is something wrong with the brake pads and they need to be replaced.